expelthegrace/FunRace3D/README.md

 Demo created by Marc Palomar Soler

+How to play it:
+press space or mouse 0 to go further. press R to reset

 Task: mirror the Fun Race 3D mobile game
 Time max: 5 hours
 Time used: 5 hours